Why I moved to Serbia as a digital nomad and remote worker.

 2. Smart Office

-Smart Office however is in the best location on Knez Mihailova street, the biggest and longest pedestrian zone of Belgrade.
+Smart Office however is in the best location on Knez Mihailova Street, the biggest and longest pedestrian zone in Belgrade.

-If you are interested in obtaining the sole proprietor visa, Smart Office is a great option as you can register your business address there and receive mail.
+If you are interested in obtaining a sole proprietor visa, Smart Office is a great option as you can register your business address there and receive mail.

 Expat community and meet-ups

 It is easy to meet expats here through Facebook groups like Belgrade Foreign Visitors Club or Novi Sad Visitors.
-These groups also organize meet-ups and events, such as language nights and pub quiz, which I love.
-You can also use the website Meetup.com to find more specific meet-ups in the remote work space, such as meetups for:
+These groups also organize meet-ups and events, such as language nights and pub quizzes, which I love.
+You can also use the website Meetup.com to find more specific meet-ups in the remote workspace, such as meetups for:

 • Developers